Keonapang/protein-binder-design/README.md

 1. Generate the entire target protein structure on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2) (or download from a PDB repository).

-- Note that if the protein is super big (i.e. ApoB-100 is > 4000aa in length), then you don't need to generate the entire structure.
+- Note: if the protein is super big (i.e. ApoB-100 is > 4000aa), then you don't need to generate the entire structure.
 Just generate a portion of the protein that is **sufficiently large enough to cover all the binding sites** of the peptides that you plan to visualize.
 See `example/pep1.pdb`.

 2. Use this script to generate a **multi-PDB file**, which takes in the large PDB from step (1) and PDB files of peptide binders.
 An example of the output can be found in `example/pymol_pdb/cycle1_50diff_0.5temp_complex.pdb`.